 - EASY TO USE.
 Simply twist bulb back on after cleaning to reuse.
 Soft Rubber and Narrow Tip syringe make it easier to...

 - EASY TO CLEAN and dry to completely eliminate mold build up.
 No other nasal aspirator/nose sucker on the market can...

 Update 2018The new BoogieBulb can now be cleaned and dried to eliminate mold!
 Despite my constant warnings about bulb style nasal aspirators, parents are still going to buy them.
-As a result I am going to include the greatest bulb type nasal aspirator in this list.
+As a result, I am going to include the greatest bulb-type nasal aspirator in this list.
 The BoogieBulb… a truly reusable bulb nasal aspirator.
-At first glance this may seem like your ordinary nose bulb.
+At first glance, this may seem like your ordinary nose bulb.
 For the most part, it is.
-However, upon giving the bulb a twist you will find that it seperates into two different distinct sections.
+However, upon giving the bulb a twist you will find that it separates into two different distinct sections.
 The ability for the aspirator to come apart gives it a huge advantage over every other bulb nasal aspirator on the market.
 It is easy to clean.
-With proper cleaning this bulb will never see mold or mildew build up, a common problem among other nose bulbs.
+With proper cleaning, this bulb will never see mold or mildew build-up, a common problem among other nose bulbs.
 As far as sucking snot from your baby’s nose goes, the BoogieBulb is just as efficient as any other bulb aspirator on the market.
 A narrow tip will allow you to insert the tip further up your baby’s nose if you so choose.
 Again, I don’t like bulb aspirators but if you are determined to head down this route then you can do no better.
-Click here for price and user reviews.